jayk140/Computer-Vision---Advanced-Lane-Finding/writeup_template.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 I ran into the expected issue of the algorithm failing given changing lighting conditions and also when the road took steep turns.
 One feature that improved robustness was implementing a recalibration_test for every frame.
 If the values for lane radius or width did not seem sensible, I recomputed the entire polynomial fit from scratch.
 Another feature that improved robustness was implementing a weighted average of the most recent x-values when using the polynomial fit from the previous frame.
+This was done in the update_smooth_fit function.

 However, in the harder_challenge_video, the algorithm still fails for very sharp turns.
 There seems to be a distinct lag in recalculating the changing radius curvature.